CarmenPopoviciu/protractor-styleguide/README.md

-angularjs-testing-guidelines
+protractor-testing-guidelines
 ============================

-Some guidelines for us souls out there, looking for testing best practices in angularjs
+Some guidelines for us souls out there, looking for some testing best practices with protractor